 The parties have agreed that the Creative Rights Committee will continue its discussions of creative rights (non-economic) issues throughout the term of this Agreement.
 The Committee will be comprised of executives representing the Employers of the level ordinarily in attendance at the existing Creative Rights Committee meetings and ten (10) representatives of the Directors Guild of America.
 The Theatrical Committee will meet three (3) times per year, with meetings in February, June and October of each year.
 The Television Committee will meet twice per year, with meetings in January and August of each year.
 The parties may agree to meet at other times as well and to consider issues brought to the Committee by either party beyond those enumerated below.
 In furtherance of the commitment expressed above, the Employer representatives to the Creative Rights Committee agree:

-- (a) to continue discussions with representatives of the DGA's Multi-Camera Subcommittee regarding the issue of instructions given to the Director of multi-camera shows by multiple persons; - (b) to discuss post-production and the Director's role in singlecamera and multi-camera productions; and

-(c) to continue discussions with regard to credits in outdoor advertisements with particular emphasis placed on the consideration of suggestions for reduction of the proliferation of credits in billing blocks, as well as addressing the Guild's concern regarding the visibility of the director's credit and the Company's need to promote a picture using the names of persons associated with it which have importance for marketing purposes.
-These discussions shall also focus on: (i) the application of the rules set forth in Article 8 of this Agreement concerning credits in advertising (including the rule requiring that such advertising be submitted to the Guild) to DVD/videocassette distributors; and (ii) the application of the credit rules set forth in Article 8 of this Agreement to promotional items such as popcorn tubs and bags, buttons, pins, carry trays, drink cups, etc.
+- (a) to continue discussions with representatives of the DGA's Multi-Camera Subcommittee regarding the issue of instructions given to the Director of multi-camera shows by multiple persons; - (b) to discuss post-production and the Director's role in single-camera and multi- camera productions; - (c) to continue their discussions with regard to credits in outdoor advertisements with particular emphasis placed on the consideration of suggestions for reduction of the proliferation of credits in billing blocks, as well as addressing the Guild's concern regarding the visibility of the Director's credit and the Company's need to promote a picture using the names of persons associated with it which have importance for marketing purposes.
+These discussions shall also focus on: (a) the application of the rules set forth in Article 8 of the Basic Agreement concerning credits in advertising (including the rule requiring that such advertising be submitted to the Guild) to DVD/videocassette distributors; and (b) the application of the credit rules set forth in Article 8 of the Basic Agreement to promotional items such as popcorn tubs and bags, buttons, pins, carry trays, drink cups, etc.;

-7-1507 Post-Production/VFX Committee
+7-1507 Post-Production/VFX Creative Rights Committee

 The parties have agreed to convene meetings with the goal of developing a set of preferred practices in connection with the use of visual effects (VFX).
-The meetings will include studio executives and directors who participated in the Creative Rights Committee, representatives of the Employers' VFX and Post-Production Departments, and others working in this area.
+The meetings will include studio executives and Directors who participated in the Creative Rights Committee, representatives of the Employers' VFX and Post-Production Departments, and others working in this area.
 Among the topics to be discussed are the working relationship of Directors and VFX Supervisors, appropriate staffing and equipment necessary to organize the VFX elements, and the use of pre-visualization tools.
+The following excerpt from Article 8 of the Basic Agreement concerns Pilot Director recognition for one-hour series television: